gaehlerm/SoftwareEngineering/README.md

 ## Existing programming languages

 Programming languages and APIs share the same fate.
 It would be easy to create a new programming language that is clearly better than an existing one.
-Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language.
+Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language (it is treated as a bit wise array which makes it annoying to work with).
 And he is certainly right.
 But there are millions of programmers that already use the current languages and they depend on the current functionality.
 Their code is worth billions.
-You cannot update such quantities of code only because there are a few new features that make the code a little bit shinier or more performant.
+You cannot update such quantities of code only because of such a small nuisance.
 Instead, there are thousands of developers making suggestions how the current programming languages could be improved without breaking compatibility.
 A team of experts will debate about all kind of possible issues before a new feature or internal change will be accepted into the standard of a programming language.

 For example: In C++ there is the boost library.
 Pretty much everyone programming C++ knows it.
 It is one of the most commonly used third party library and has a high-quality standard.
 The boost library contains hundreds of very important libraries that are not part of the C++ standard library.
 Usually new features are first implemented and tested as a boost library.
 Only once a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
 This is how the smart pointers and the filesystem library made their way into the standard.
 It is important to note that these are all extensions of the programming language, not changes.
 They don't break any existing code.